 I do yoga every day and am super lucky to have a beach class in the sunshine most weeks, just breathing in that sea air calms me.
 I live right on the coast but also walk my dog daily in the avocado and mango orchards on the sierra behind our house.
 And I am a granny!
 I Skype my grandchildren every weekend which means I can help get them dressed, play jigsaws with them and read them stories almost as if I was there – they call me “Granny Spain” 🙂

 Isn’t wedding celebrant Debbie wonderful?
 Can you picture her leading your wedding ceremony in the sun?
-Visit her website and get in touch now!
+You can contact Debbie via her Engaged and Ready Celebrant profile here.
+Or visit her website.

 Main image photo by Anif Larom https://anif-larom.artelista.com